robin-raymond/zax.io/warnings-errors.md

 * `shift-negative` (always)
     * a shift operator was given a negative value
 * `dangling-reference-or-pointer` (always)
-    * code has been found to cause a reference or pointer to a known destructed value
+    * code has been found to cause a reference or pointer to a value known to be destructed
 * `deprecate-directive` (always)
     * usage of a deprecated function, variable, or type discovered
 * `directive-not-understood` (error)